Google enters vibe UI generation with Stitch 2.0 - category commoditizing

 https://flowstep.ai/blog/google-stitch-alternative/

-Get the best signals in your inbox every week
+Get the best signals delivered to your inbox weekly